Seven Dials, London: History, to 1974

 It remained a byword for urban poverty during the early 20th century, when Agatha Christie set The Seven Dials Mystery (1929) there.

 The original sundial column was removed in 1773.
 It was long believed that it had been pulled down by an angry mob, but recent research suggests it was deliberately removed by the Paving Commissioners in an attempt to rid the area of "undesirables".
 The remains were acquired by architect James Paine, who kept them at his house in Addlestone, Surrey, from where they were bought in 1820 by public subscription and re-erected in nearby Weybridge as a memorial to Princess Frederica Charlotte of Prussia, Duchess of York and Albany.
+It is now known as the York Column.
 The badly weathered dialstone was not reinstalled on the monument and can be seen adjacent to Weybridge Library.

 During the 1840s Seven Dials was a major gathering area for the Chartists in their campaign for electoral reform.
 However, the illegal activities of some (plans for armed uprisings) were thwarted by the recently established police force.

 By 1851 sewers were laid in the area, but poverty intensified in St Giles and in the Seven Dials, although the population began to decrease as workshops and breweries started occupying some of the houses.
 The model developed by Margaret Frere was established here to support poor children in education; it was adopted throughout London for school social work.

 The seven streets at Seven Dials originally had quite different names from what they have now.
 They were Great Earl Street, Little Earl Street, Great White Lion Street, Little White Lion Street, Great St Andrew's Street, Little St Andrew's Street and Queen Street.
 In the 1930s, their names were changed: Great and Little Earl Streets became Earlham Street, Great and Little White Lion Streets became part of an extended Mercer Street, Great and Little St Andrew's Streets became Monmouth Street, and Queen Street became Shorts Gardens.

 Today, only two houses remain from the original Thomas Neale development of the 1690s; 61 Monmouth Street and 64 Neal Street.